samdark/samdark.github.io_source/content/about.md

 ## Available for Hire

-Currently I am working fulltime for SkyEng but may allocate some time for:
+My primary focus is Yii framework but I can allocate time for:

 - Code Reviews (basic security, Yii usage, cleanness, possible bugs etc.).
 - Consulting (both Yii-related and not).
 - Checking if project is good for OpenSource before publishing.
+- Internal processes improvement.

-Availablity is subject to change.
+Availability is subject to change.
 Rate depends on type of the project and specifics.
 Average is about $100/hr.
 I do give discounts and even may consider doing it for free for non-profits and OpenSource.

 If you're interested in my experience, check out [my LinkedIn page](https://www.linkedin.com/in/makarov/).